 - Penn Summer Abroad deposits ($500) will be credited to students’ accounts when final program costs are posted

-- Includes administrative costs, student accommodations and passes to the Cannes Film Festival
+- Includes administrative costs, student accommodations, cancellation insurance, and passes to the Cannes Film Festival

 Payment is due according to Penn’s Student Registration and Financial Services billing schedule.